 Question 37.
 Which of the following best paraphrases the underlined sentence in paragraph 4?

-.
+Today, the school is famous for its exam results and its international exchange programmes.

 A. The school is renowned for high exam scores and one-of-a-kind exchange programmes around the world.